-The deadline for applications is March 1.
+The deadline for applications is listed above.
 All materials including transcripts, personal statements, writing samples, resume, and letters of recommendation must arrive by the application deadline.
 To avoid delays in the processing of applications, all materials should be submitted on-line, at http://gradstudy.rutgers.edu/

 If the applicant has hard copy materials that cannot be submitted on-line, they should be sent directly to the Office of Graduate and Professional Admissions.

 New Brunswick, NJ 08901

 A Committee of the Graduate Faculty in Women’s & Gender Studies carefully reviews all application materials and makes recommendations for admission to the Graduate School.

 Every effort will be made to inform students of decisions concerning their admission by early April.

 While all the applications received are reviewed by faculty over a period of several weeks, the formal process for applying to the MA program is handled centrally by the Rutgers Office of Graduate Admissions.
 Students who have been accepted will be notified by the Graduate Director and the Office of Admission.
 Please do not call the Department after the deadline to inquire about your application.

 Students who are accepted as non-matriculating are not automatically absorbed into the WGS M.A.
 Program.
 Those students must apply to the Program per standard procedures.
 If accepted, the date of matriculation will coincide with the date of the first class taken in the WGS M.A.
 Program as a non-matriculating student.
 Students will, therefore, be required to graduate within the 3-year time limit (imposed on all Masters students) from the date of the first class taken in the WGS M.A.
 Program as a non-matriculating student.